 from them.
 Class discussions or assignments are what drive my curiosity forward.
 One example

-is hearing about the possible improvements of facial editing technology in the near future and
+is hearing about the possible improvements of facial editing technology soon and

-how this could affect people’s perception when this technology improves.
+how this could affect peoples’ perceptions when this technology improves.
 This I kind of find

 fascinating but also concerning because while we will be able to have devices that can recognize